dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Training Constants

 Now, let's set our training constants.
-We first specify a CUDA (GPU) device for training (using a CPU is way too long, if you don't have one, you can use a Google Colab notebook).
+We first specify a CUDA (GPU) device for training (using a CPU is way too long, if you don't have one, you can use the Google Colab notebook).

 Secondly, we set the batch size (i.e. the number of elements to see before updating the model), the learning rate for the optimizer and the number of epochs.